marsk7/Gowalla-Trajectory-Analysis/README.md

   - Pop-up tooltips showing user ID and timestamp
   - Real-time refresh when selection or time changes

+- Interactive map displaying the nearest venues within a specified category in Tokyo
+- Users can:
+  - Input latitude and longitude coordinates for their location
+  - Drag the red marker on the map to automatically update coordinates
+  - Select a venue category from the dropdown menu
+  - Specify the number of nearest results to display
+  - Search for results with a single click
+- Results display on the map:
+  - Geographic distribution of matching venues
+  - Interactive markers showing venue details (ID, distance, coordinates)
+  - Summary of results including total venues found and distance information

 ---

 ## 🛠️ Tech Stack